CamCove-Crichton/Whiskey-d_Away/README.md

 - Using some javascript to handle the selectors for the drop down enables the user to click the option they want to sort by
 - Created a button to display when the user scrolls down the page, to make it easy for the user to get back to the top of the page when required
 - Began working on the basket app, to allow users to add tour experiences to their basket by creating the app, including it in my installed apps in the main project settings.py file, then creating a view, template and url and adding the url to the main project level urls file
+- Add in a fade in banner to display a message to the user that if they spend £200 or more they will receive a 10% discount
+- Then started working on a context.py file for the contexts processor to all the contents of the basket to be abailable across all apps, but adding it to the template context processors in the project level settings.py file

 ### Future Developments